anindyahepth/BatchNorm_in_Transformers_CV/README.md

     pool = 'cls',
     dropout = 0.0,
     emb_dropout = 0.0,
-    pos_emb ='learn'
+    pos_emb ='learn')

 ```
-Note that ViT uses the learned positional embedding if 'pool' = 'cls'.
-For both models, we use a learning rate 0.005,
+Note that ViT uses the learnable positional embedding if 'pool' = 'cls'.
-and set all dropout parameters to zero.
-The results for 10 epochs of training/testing are shown below.
+Training on the MNIST dataset of handwritten digits from scratch, we see that the models with BatchNorm are
+about 60% faster than the standard ViT in terms of the average inference time per epoch.
+The gain in speed for the average training time per epoch can be even higher.
+The following graphs compare
+the performances of the models where the learning rate and batch size in each case by a Bayesian optimization
+procedure.

 ![TrainDur](https://github.com/anindyahepth/BatchNorm_in_Transformers_CV/assets/129802283/d1a0a7fd-f6e1-4e64-8872-a1520a64460b)